rbsec/sslscan/README.md

 The package can be found in the [Kali Git Repository](http://git.kali.org/gitweb/?p=packages/sslscan.git;a=summary).

-If for whatever reason you can't install this package, follow the instructions below for building on Debian.
+If for whatever reason you can't install this package, follow the instructions above for statically building against OpenSSL.

 #### Building on Debian
+It is recommended that you statically build sslscan using the instructions listed above.
+If this is not an option and you want to compile your system OpenSSL with support for legacy protocols such as SSLv2 and SSLv3 then follow the instuctions below.

 Note that many modern distros (including Debian) ship with a version of OpenSSL that disables support for SSLv2 ciphers.
 If `sslscan` is compiled on one of these distros, it will not be able to detect SSLv2.